 Traditions and Culture

 Cook Island culture has been firmly anchored in customs, arts, and crafts for a long time.
-Daily life revolves much on music and dancing; various celebrations highlight cultural events.
-Still very much consumed are traditional foods include coconut, breadfruit, and taro.
+Daily life revolves much around music and dancing; various celebrations highlight cultural events.
+Still very much consumed are traditional foods, including coconut, breadfruit, and taro.

 Newspapers and media